sureshdurga/seniorproject2015/ChrisandLeo.md

 3. Restart the game when the asteroid gets hit.
 4. Create a start game screen
 5. Reloading the ship with a new render needs to be completed.

+#6/10/2015

+##POA done?
+All work done that was planned for....

+##POA?
+1. Optimize asteroid and star spawning
+2. Randomize size of stars and asteroids